Cattail removal in Florida: when to manage and when to clear

 Mechanical removal

 For shorelines where cattails have built a floating rhizome mat, mowing alone won't recover the shoreline.
 The mat itself has to be cut, broken up, and hauled out.
-We typically run a low-water harvester or a track-mounted excavator with a brush rake, depending on access.
+We typically run a low-water harvester or a track-mounted excavator with a brush rake, depending on access — see our services overview for the equipment we operate.
+For long-term shoreline planning, the native shoreline buffer guide covers what to plant after the cattail mat is cleared.

 Frequently asked questions